Jacob Frey: Career

 Frey ran in the 2013 Minneapolis City Council election to represent Ward 3.
 He received the Democratic–Farmer–Labor endorsement, as well as endorsements from more than 40 elected officials and organizations.
 His platform promised better constituent services, to spur residential development, increase the number and variety of small and local businesses, push for full funding of affordable housing, and address climate change.
 He defeated incumbent Diane Hofstede with more than 60% of the vote and took office on January 2, 2014.
 He served one term on the Minneapolis City Council before becoming mayor.

 Mayoral tenure

 Frey announced his candidacy for mayor of Minneapolis in January 2017, campaigning on a platform of increasing support for affordable housing and improving police-community relations.
 He won the 2017 election, making him Minneapolis's second Jewish mayor and its second-youngest after Al Hofstede, who was 34 when he was elected in 1973.

 Frey was reelected with 56.2% of the vote in 2021, defeating challenger Kate Knuth in the final round of ranked-choice voting.
 He is the first mayor to serve under the "strong mayor" system, a power reorganization that changed the city council from a governing body to a legislative body and gave the mayor direct control over 11 city departments.
 The change was approved as a charter amendment by ballot measure in 2021.
 Frey campaigned in favor of the strong mayor system.

+On January 12, 2022, in a joint announcement with St. Paul mayor Melvin Carter, Minneapolis announced the beginning of a vaccine passport.
+The passport required anyone entering an establishment that served food to be vaccinated or provide a negative COVID-19 test.
+Unlike some cities that implemented the mandate, Frey reaffirmed the mask mandate along with the new restrictions.
+Restaurants and bars sued over the mandate, but it was upheld by a Hennepin county judge.
+The mandate was dropped on February 10.